martmannupb/AmoebotSim-2.0/Documentation/user_guide/dev/advanced.md

     }
 }
 ```
-Now, whenever the leader decides to perform a movement, the message "Leader decided to move" will be logged and displayed in the UI, and "Received beep" will be printed to the Console by every particle receiving a beep on the global circuit.
+Now, whenever the leader decides to perform a movement, the message "Leader decided to move" will be logged and displayed in the UI, and "Received beep" will be printed to the Console by every amoebot receiving a beep on the global circuit.
-Note that the "Received beep" message will be logged once for each particle, so it makes sense to use Unity's log here so that these entries can be collapsed.
+Note that the "Received beep" message will be logged once for each amoebot, so it makes sense to use Unity's log here so that these entries can be collapsed.
 Adding log messages is especially useful for implementing an algorithm incrementally (print a log message instead of performing the next step) or finding the cause of unintended behavior (trace down the section of code that is executed).